UnlockedLabs/UnlockEdv2/README.md

 - Clone the repository
 - `cp .env.example .env && cp frontend/.env.example frontend/.env`
+- run `make help` for complete instructions

 **For frontend development:**

-- Run `./build dev -f`
+- Run `make frontend-dev`

 This will build everything but the client, which you can then run separately with `yarn run dev` in the frontend directory.

 **For backend development:**

-- Run `./build dev`
+- Run `make backend-dev`

 This will build only the Auth and run Postgres.
-You are responsible for building and running the server and middleware.
+You are responsible for building and running the server, middleware, and optionally the client/vite.

 **For Production:**

-- Run `./build prod` to build the entire project in docker.
+- Run `make prod` to build the entire project in docker.
 You can then go to `localhost` in your browser.

 Login with `SuperAdmin` and password: `ChangeMe!`

 You will be prompted immediately to set a new password, and then you will be redirected to the dashboard.

-### To migrate the database to a fresh state, run `./build migrate-fresh` (you can do this while docker is running with all the services, but you must restart the server (e.g. `docker restart unlockedv2-server-1` if your directory is called UnlockEdv2)
+### To migrate the database to a fresh state, run `make migrate-fresh` (you can do this while docker is running with all the services, but you must restart the server (e.g. `docker restart unlockedv2-server-1` if your repo directory is called UnlockEdv2)

-### To seed the database with some basic test data, run `./build seed`
+### To seed the database with some basic test data, run `make seed`

 ### **Quick fixes to common issues with development**